Ideal quantum gases: A geometrothermodynamic approach: Introduction

-In the case of ideal quantum gases, the Hamiltonian also does not contain a potential term and the gas particles are assumed to have no interaction between them \cite{huang,greiner}.
+In the case of ideal quantum gases, as described in statistical physics, the Hamiltonian also does not contain a potential term and the gas particles are assumed to have no interaction between them \cite{huang,greiner}.
 This means that from the point of view of the Hamiltonian approach a quantum gas is a system without thermodynamic interaction.
 One would then expect that the corresponding equilibrium manifold is also flat due to the lack of interaction.
 Nevertheless, we know that the physical properties of ideal quantum gases are different from those of a classical ideal gas.
 The question arises whether our geometric approach is able to take into account those physical differences in a consistent manner.
 The main purpose of the present work is to show that in the framework of GTD the ideal quantum gases are represented by non-flat equilibrium manifolds, taking into account the quantum nature of the gas particles.
-Moreover, we analyze the limiting case of Bose-Einstein condensation and show that it can be interpreted in the Ehrenfest scheme and in GTD as a first-order phase transition.
+This we show in the case of Fermi-Dirac and Bose-Einstein quantum gases.
+Moreover, we analyze the limiting case of Bose-Einstein condensation and show that it can be interpreted in the Ehrenfest scheme and in GTD as a first order phase transition.

 This paper is organized as follows.
 In Sec. \ref{sec:gtd}, we review the main aspects of GTD which are necessary in order to take into account the Legendre invariance of classical thermodynamics.
-In Sec. \ref{sec:iqg}, we derive the fundamental equation of quantum ideal gases which is necessary to carry out the geometrothermodynamic approach.
+In Sec. \ref{sec:iqg}, we analyze ideal quantum gases satisfying the Fermi-Dirac and Bose-Einstein statistics and derive the corresponding fundamental equation, which is necessary to carry out the geometrothermodynamic approach.
 In Sec. \ref{sec:ebc}, we investigate the thermodynamic and geometrothermodynamic properties of Bose-Einstein condensates.
 Finally, in Sec. \ref{sec:con}, we discuss our results.